Frequently Asked Questions

 Which varietal is your favorite?

-Camille's favorite is the Shedd : Coriander.
+Camille's favorite is the Tangent : Coriander.
 Henry's favorite is the Kiger Island : Clary Sage.
 If you're unsure of what to choose, we suggest purchasing the Wild Blackberry, Clary Sage, Coriander Sampler or the seasonal honey sampler, both of which will give you a wide array of flavors.

 Why is "pumpkin" honey called pumpkin honey or "wild blackberry" honey called wild blackberry honey?
 Do you flavor your honeys?